sparna-git/sparna.fr/src/en/formations/Formation OWL.md

 ## {{title}}

-### Objectifs de la formation
+### Training goals

-Les ontologies forment une partie importante de l'écosystème du web de données, et un passage obligé pour atteindre une bonne interopérabilité sémantique des données (_"ce qui est compris des données est bien ce qui a été publié"_).
-Cette formation vise à :
+Ontologies are an important part of the Web of Data ecosystem, and a prerequisite for achieving good semantic interoperability of data (_"what is understood from the data is what has been published"_).
+This course aims to:
-  - dresser un panorama des ontologies les plus communes sur le web de données
+  - provide an overview of the most common ontologies used on the Web of Data
-  - positionner et comprendre les grands modèles conceptuels de description des données patrimoniales et des autres secteurs
+  - position and understand the main conceptual models for describing heritage data and other sectors
-  - comprendre les opérateurs RDFS et OWL disponibles pour décrire un domaine de connaissances
+  - understand the RDFS and OWL operators available to describe a domain of knowledge
-  - s'outiller pour créer sa propre ontologie OWL dans Protégé
+  - create your own OWL ontology in Protégé

-### Durée
+### Duration

-1,5 jours.
-Cette formation peut être adaptée sur 1 ou 2 journée.
+1.5 days.
+This training can be adapted over 1 or 2 days.

-### À qui s'adresse cette formation ?
+### Who is this training for ?

-- Profils de **documentalistes orientés data** devant spécifier un domaine de connaissance
+- **Data-oriented documentalists** who need to specify a knowledge domain
-- **Ingénieurs et développeurs** devant mettre en oeuvre une chaine de traitement de données sémantique impliquant du raisonnement automatique
+- **Engineers and developers** needing to implement a semantic data processing chain involving automatic reasoning
-- **Data scientists** devant migrer des données dans un graphe de connaissances
+- **Data scientists** needing to migrate data into a knowledge graph

-### Prérequis
+### Prerequisites

-Les stagiaires qui assistent à cette formation doivent :
+Trainees attending this course should:
-  - Connaitre la structure de base des graphes RDF (un rappel sera fait en début de formation)
+  - Be familiar with the basic structure of RDF graphs (a reminder will be given at the start of the course)
-  - Etre à l'aise avec les outils informatiques (éditeurs texte, éditeurs de requêtes, outils de gestion de base de données, etc...)
+  - Be comfortable using IT tools (text editors, query editors, database management tools, etc.).

-### Programme de la formation
+### Program

-#### Rappels sur la structure RDF
+#### RDF structure reminder

-- Rappel du modèle de données RDF
+- RDF data model
-- Rappel de la syntaxe Turtle
+- Reminder of Turtle syntax

-#### Introduction aux ontologies
+#### Introduction to ontologies

-- Qu'est-ce qu'une ontologie ?
+- What is an ontology?
-- Quelle est la différence entre une ontologie OWL, un vocabulaire contrôlé SKOS, une spécification SHACL ?
+- What's the difference between an OWL ontology, a SKOS controlled vocabulary and a SHACL specification?
-- Ontologies haut-niveau versus ontologies de domaine : principes d'extension des ontologies
+- High-level ontologies versus domain ontologies: principles of ontology extension
-- Ontologies "légères" versus "modèles conceptuels rigides" : les approches de formalisation d'une ontologie
+- "Lightweight" ontologies versus "rigid conceptual models": approaches to ontology formalization

-#### Les opérateurs des ontologies
+#### Ontology operators

-- Opérateurs de base RDFS : subClassOf, subpropertyOf, domain, range
+- Basic RDFS operators: subClassOf, subpropertyOf, domain, range
-- Opérateurs OWL : propriétés inverses, transitives
+- OWL operators: inverse and transitive properties
-- Restrictions OWL : restrictions de cardinalités, de domain, de range
+- OWL restrictions: cardinalities, domain, range restrictions

-#### Les ontologies à connaitre sur le web de données
+#### Ontologies for the Web of Data

-- DublinCore : métadonnées documentaires générique
+- DublinCore: generic documentary metadata
-- FOAF : description des personnes
+- FOAF: description of people
-- SKOS : vocabulaires contrôlés
+- SKOS: controlled vocabularies
-- ORG : description des organisations
+- ORG: description of organizations
-- schema.org : les données structurées pour les moteurs de recherche
+- schema.org: structured data for search engines
-- PROV : description de la provenance et de l'historique des données
+- PROV: description of data provenance and history
-- DCAT : description des jeux de données
+- DCAT: description of datasets

-#### Protégé : un éditeur d'ontologies OWL
+#### Protégé: an OWL ontology editor

-- Exercice d'utilisation de Protégé pour comprendre les opérateurs OWL et éditer une ontologie
+- Exercise using Protégé to understand OWL operators and edit an ontology
-- Utilisation d'un raisonneur
+- Using a reasoner
-- Exemple d'ontologie utilisation de la classification automatique : intercations médicamenteuses
+- Example ontology using automatic classification: drug interactions
-- Mise en oeuvre du raisonnement automatique dans un triplestore : manipulation de GraphDB
+- Implementing automatic reasoning in a triplestore: manipulating GraphDB

-#### Les modèles conceptuels des données patrimoniales
+#### Conceptual models for heritage data

-- Historiques des modèles conceptuels en bibliothèque, musées et archives
+- History of conceptual models in libraries, museums and archives
-- FRBR / LRM : structuration des notices bibliographiques
+- FRBR / LRM: structuring bibliographic records
-- CIDOC-CRM : description des objets patrimoniaux
+- CIDOC-CRM: description of heritage objects
-- Records In Contexts : structuration des notices archivistiques
+- Records In Contexts: structuring archival records
-- Utiliser ou étendre ces modèles conceptuels dans son projet
+- Use or extend these conceptual models in your project

-#### Diffuser son ontologie sur le web
+#### Disseminate your ontology on the web

-- Décrire son ontologie avec les bonnes métadonnées
+- Describing your ontology with the right metadata
-- Bonne pratique de publication des ontologies
+- Best practices for publishing ontologies
-- Outils de documentation et de publication automatique des ontologies
+- Tools for documenting and automatically publishing ontologies

-### Adapter cette formation
+### Adapt this training

-[Contactez-nous](contact) pour adapter cette formation à votre projet.
-En particulier cette formation peut être adaptée sur la base des données existantes dans votre projet.
+[Contact us](https://sparna.fr/contact/) to adapt this course to your project.
+In particular, this course can be adapted to your project's existing data.